syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/create-project.md

 ---
 layout: post
 title: Create Project in Blazor - Syncfusion
-description: Create Project in Blazor - Syncfusion
+description: Learn here about that how to creating the project and installing NuGet packages in Essential Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Create a project
+# Create a project in Blazor

 Syncfusion provides the Visual Studio Project Templates to create the Syncfusion Blazor Application.
 The Syncfusion Blazor application creates an application with the required Syncfusion references, namespaces, component code snippet, and CDN links for the earlier development with Syncfusion components.